EchterAlsFake/PHUB/docs/source/features/search.rst

 Exploiting search results
 -------------------------

-When calling :meth:`phub.Client.search`, nothing is actually fetched.
-Instead, a :py:class:`phub.Query` is created.
+When calling :meth:`.Client.search`, nothing is actually fetched.
+Instead, a :py:class:`.Query` is created.
 This object is responsible for automatically managing the search requests and caches to make it as efficient as it can be.

-You can access its content directly using list item syntax, or :meth:`phub.Query.get`.
+You can access its content directly using list item syntax, or :meth:`.Query.get`.

 .. code-block:: python